Important Information For International - Nonimmigrant Students

 - SUNY English Proficiency Report (PDF)

 - SUNY Financial Statement (PDF):

-Complete all sections which apply (in English).
 This form must be notarized/certified.
-You must show evidence of sufficient financial support (In U.S. dollars) for one academic year.
+You must show evidence of sufficient financial support (at least $20,282 U.S. dollars) for one academic year.
 Please be aware that the same amount will be needed for the second year of study.
 (See Estimated College Costs form below).
 Remember to attach all required verification noted on the statement form.

-*All tuition and fees must be paid in full at the time of registration, which is done in person.
+-All tuition and fees must be paid in full at the time of registration, which is done in-person.
 You may choose to download the SUNY Orange Estimated Costs for International Students.
-INTERNATIONAL STUDENTS ARE NOT ELIGIBLE FOR FINANCIAL AID.
-(You may choose to enroll in the College Payment Plan)
+International students are not eligible for financial aid.

 6. Immunization Requirements:

 All full-time students must comply with New York State Public Health Law Section 2165 which requires all students born on, or after January 1, 1957 to demonstrate proof of immunity to measles, mumps and rubella.
 You will receive additional information regarding the above should you be accepted to SUNY Orange.

 All accepted students to SUNY Orange must take a placement assessment (cost is $25) in English (writing and reading skills) and Mathematics.
 Students will be required to take this assessment upon their arrival at the college and before enrolling in any courses.
 To register, click here.